openstack/monasca-agent/docs/Plugins.md

 `vm_probation` specifies a period of time (in seconds) in which to suspend metrics from a newly-created VM.
 This is to prevent quickly-obsolete metrics in an environment with a high amount of instance churn (VMs created and destroyed in rapid succession).
 The default probation length is 300 seconds (five minutes).
 Setting to 0 disables VM probation, and metrics will be recorded as soon as possible after a VM is created.

+`ping_check` includes the command line (sans the IP address) used to perform a ping check against instances.
+Set to False (or omit altogether) to disable ping checks.
+This is automatically populated during `monasca-setup` from a list of possible `ping` command lines.
+Generally, `fping` is preferred over `ping` because it can return a failure with sub-second resolution, but if `fping` does not exist on the system, `ping` will be used instead.
+If ping_check is disabled, the `host_alive_status` metric will not be published unless that VM is inactive.
+This is because the host status is inconclusive without a ping check.

 Example config:
 ```
 init_config: